Teachers Begin To See Unfair Student Loans Disappear

 "I remember going out to the mailbox — I even opened it up at the mailbox — and sheer panic just set in," McCollum says.

-Her federal TEACH grants had been turned into more than $20,000 in loans.
+Her federal TEACH Grants had been turned into more than $20,000 in loans.
 The reason: McCollum had narrowly missed a deadline for mailing in some annual paperwork.

 She walked inside, sat at the family table beside her husband, A.J., and sobbed.